 - Current academic transcripts

-Applicants should select Doctor of Philosophy, with a start date of January 2021
+Applicants should select Doctor of Philosophy, with a start date of April, July or October 2021.

 In the research proposal section of your application, please specify the project title and supervisors of this project and copy the project description in the text box provided.
 In the funding section, please select the ’self -funding’ option.